On Koszul duality for Kac-Moody groups: Completions of monodromic categories

 We make a mixed analog of the Assumption F.

 \textbf{Assumption F$_m$.} Every object in $P'_m(Y)$ has a finite resolution by objects whose images in $P'(\geom{Y})$ are projective, and the realization functor

 is an equivalence.

-We have a mixed analog of Prop.\ref{p:freegen}: \begin{prop} Under Assumption F$_m$, the \fm objects $\Free(\calF)$ for $\calF\in P'_m(Y)$ generate $\hmonm{X}$. \end{prop} \begin{proof} We only indicate the modification in the argument comparing with the proof of Prop.\ref{p:freegen}.
+We have a mixed analog of Proposition \ref{p:freegen}: \begin{prop} Under Assumption F$_m$, the \fm objects $\Free(\calF)$ for $\calF\in P'_m(Y)$ generate $\hmonm{X}$. \end{prop} \begin{proof} We only indicate the modification in the argument comparing with the proof of Proposition \ref{p:freegen}.
 Instead of doing induction on the amplitude of $\prolim\piddag\calF_n$, we take into account both cohomological degrees and weights.
 Let $\prolim\piddag\calF_n$ be represented by a complex

 where each $\omega\calK^i\in P'(\geom{Y})$ is a projective object.
 For each $\calK^i$, we have a canonical finite {\em decreasing} filtration \footnote{This filtration is not be confused with the weight filtration in \cite{BBD}.}